flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Yep
         - On it :)
     - Do we want to screenshare?
-    - Where do we want to
+    - Where do we want to put learnings from today?
 - Open questions
     - How to copy static assets so they can be served by nginx
         - protean@ might have found the right incantation
     - How to put mastodon in maintenance mode

-    -
+- Steps that @protean put together for the upgrad

 ## [[2022-11-14 19:00 UTC]]